What’s Happening in Madison County, North Carolina

 VisitMadisonCounty.com/events or call 828 680-9031

-- Tuesday, March 20 – May 27: The Rural Heritage Museum at MHU opens a new exhibition, “Understanding our Past, Shaping our Future”.
-This interactive exhibition, based on Cherokee language and culture, employs sound recordings as the basis for presenting a coherent Cherokee story in words, text, and artifacts.
-Museum is open daily, except Mondays, from 11 to 5 pm.
+- Starting Saturday, June 19: The Rural Heritage Museum at MHU opens a new exhibition, “A Cabinet of Curiosity”.
+Otherwise, museum is open daily, except Mondays, from 11 to 5 pm.
 Located in the Montague Hall and admission is free.
-Information at http://www.mhu.edu/museum or call 689-1200
+Information at http://www.mhu.edu/museum or call 689-1400

 - Weeknights: Open Mic Nights–Mondays at Stackhouse, Wednesday at Zuma, Friday at Mars Hill Radio Theatre.
 Contact locations for information.